Workshops & Event Support

 30 minutes

-Participants interested in becoming supportive and supported members of our DU community recovering from alcohol and other substances are encouraged to register for this Collegiate Recovery Community training.
-The Collegiate Recovery Community (CRC) is designed to ensure that no one has to sacrifice academic excellence or a social belonging for their recovery.
-Through the CRC, DU provides a social and study space for those in recovery and those whose lives have been affected by substance use and behavioral disorders.
+Participants interested in becoming supportive and supported members of our DU community recovering from alcohol and other substances are encouraged to register for this Collegiate Recovery Program (CRP) training.
+The CRP is designed to ensure that no one has to sacrifice academic excellence or a social belonging for their recovery.
+Through the CRP, DU provides a social and study space for those in recovery and those whose lives have been affected by substance use and behavioral disorders.

 Through this interactive workshop, participants will learn:

-- Why there is a need for the Collegiate Recovery Community
+• Why there is a need for the Collegiate Recovery Program

-- What services the Collegiate Recovery Community provides
+• What services the Collegiate Recovery Program provides

-- How to support the Collegiate Recovery Community as a member of the DU campus
+• How to support the Collegiate Recovery Program as a member of the DU campus

 Opioid Overdose Response Training (Narcan)